1. What is your background before you started at Qonto? (Studies, professional experiences etc)

 2. Why did you join Qonto?

-I had heard about Qonto through some friends who are also designers and I was an admirer of the app's design, in a banking sector that is not known for being at the cutting edge of design.
+I had heard about Qonto through some friends who are also designers and I was an admirer of the app's design, in a financial sector that is not known for being at the cutting edge of design.

 During my first job interview, I had also sensed a great corporate culture, with strong values supported by all the teams.